Cruising, Travel

 Conch in Bimini

 I heard lots about making sure to get some conch salad while in Bimini.
 And when I took a back road in Alice Town I came across Big Mike’s Conch Salad Stand.
 This is a beloved local spot in Bimini, known for serving some of the island’s freshest and most flavorful conch salad.
-Prepared right in front of you by Big Mike himself, the salad is made with chopped raw conch, onions, peppers, tomatoes, and fresh citrus juice, with just the right amount of heat if you ask for it.
+It is prepared right in front of you by Big Mike himself.
+The salad is made with chopped raw conch, onions, peppers, tomatoes, and fresh citrus juice, with added heat if you request it.
 The stand is small and unassuming, right near waterfront.
-I decided to pass on the conch, but I did enjoy the pink drink he served and then took a walk along the water.
+Being vegetarian, I decided to pass on the conch, but I did enjoy the pink drink he served and then took a walk along the water.

 The blue waters of Bimini

-Let’s get sciency, shall we?
+Time to get sciency, shall we?
 Let’s talk about the amazing water in Bimini.
 It appears so vividly blue because of its shallow, white sandy seafloor, which reflects sunlight and enhances the natural blue tones.
 The water is low-sediment which allows light to penetrate deeply without being scattered.
 In addition, the limestone base beneath the sand further brightens the color.
-Combined with strong tropical sunlight, especially at midday, these factors create the striking turquoise and deep blue shades that make Bimini’s waters look almost unreal.
+Combined with the bright tropical sunlight, all these factors create the striking turquoise and deep blue shades that make Bimini’s waters look almost unreal.
+It is not something I will soon forget.

 There is a resort on Bimini, called Resort World.
 Visitors can get a day-pass to visit the Resort, including the private beach, pool and loungers.
 Anyone can visit the restaurant, casino or shops located there.
-There are also private villas and condos, and there are parts of the island (the northwestern side) that are not accessible by golfcart.
+There are also private villas and condos, and this is the part of the island where there are some areas not accessible by golfcart.

 Bimini was absolutely stunning and I recommend visiting!
 I’m still thinking about the water there.